hhvm/hh-apidoc/CONTRIBUTING.md

 disclosure of security bugs.
 In those cases, please go through the process outlined on that page and do not file a public issue.

+## Core Components

+- `Facebook\HHAPIDoc\DocBlock`: A Docblock parser, exposing summary, description, tags and so on.
+- `Facebook\HHAPIDoc\PageSections`: Parts of documentation pages.
+These take a `Documentable`, and produce Markdown (or nothing, if the section doesn't handle that type.
+For example, the `ShapeFields` section produces nothing for most pages, but produces detailed information for type aliases that resolve to shape.
+- `Facebook\HHAPIDoc/MarkdownExt`: Extensions to
+  [fbmarkdown](https://github.com/hhvm/fbmarkdown); for example, `myfunc()` or `MyType` in backticks gets automatically linked to the relevant page, and syntax highlighting.
+- `Facebook\HHAPIDoc\Documentable`: a thing that we might want to generate a page for.
+This includes a `ScannedDefinition` from [definition-finder](https://github.com/hhvm/definition-finder), a list of the files used to generate the definition, and an optional parent definition; for example, methods have parents (the containing class), functions don't.

 ## Coding Style
 * 2 spaces for indentation rather than tabs
 * 80 character line length